agabor/docs/_includes/rest/geopoints.md

 </code></pre>
 </div>

-* Starting with Parse-Server 2.5.0
+* Starting with MSG-Server 2.5.0

 It's also possible to query for the set of objects that are contained within or on the bounds of a polygon. `$polygon` allows for opened or closed paths, minimum of 3 `GeoPoint`'s.